AhamedShaa/Atliq-Grands-Analysis/README.md

 As a 3rd party Data Analyst at AtliQ Grands, I am responsible for Providing Insights to the revenue team in the Hospitality Domain of AtliQ Grands.
 To achieve that, I performed in below tasks:

-  Data Modeling
+  -Data Modeling
-  Creating Measures
+  -Creating Measures
-  Building Interactive Reports in Power BI
+  -Building Interactive Reports in Power BI

 ## Acknowledgements
 <a href="https://codebasics.io/challenge/codebasics-resume-project-challenge" target="_blank">Codebasics</a>